itarato/byesig/README.md

 # ByeSig

-VSCode plugin to say goodbye to the annoying Sorbet signatures.
+ByeSig is a VSCode plugin to temporarily hide [Sorbet](https://sorbet.org/) signatures in Ruby source files.

-For Ruby files it fades and folds Sorbet `sig` lines and blocks:
+When active it fades and folds Sorbet `sig` lines and blocks:

 Before:
 ![Screenshot before](misc/screenshot-before.png)